Original English-language manga: Tokyopop

 Tokyopop was formerly the world's largest publisher of manga-inspired comics written in the English language, and used to publish over two dozen titles.
 From 2002 to 2011, the company actively promoted new writers via its popular Rising Stars of Manga annual competition and collection.
 Several winners from the competition eventually published their own books under the Tokyopop imprint.

 In a 2006 deal with HarperCollins, the company announced the expansion of its distribution and new adaptation projects based on American prose novels.
 It was indicated that Tokyopop planned to produce over 100 new comics over the next two years.

 Scholastic

 On Spring 2022, Tezuka Productions launched an international Kickstarter campaign to fund an English-language manga reboot series of Osamu Tezuka's Unico called Unico: Awakening by writer Samuel Sattin and artist duo Gurihiru on Spring 2022.
 After the campaign was fully funded within 24 hours, Scholastic Corporation announced publication of the series as part of Graphix Imprint on September 20, 2023.
 Both Scholastic and Tezuka Productions also announced the series to be expanded to 4 volumes with activity and handbooks to accompany them.
 During San Diego Comic Con 2025, Tezuka Productions and Scholastic announced the series to run for a total of 8 volumes.
+On August 23, 2024, after the success of Unico, Scholastic announced on publishing more English-language manga for their Graphix imprint such as Hikaru in the Light! and Mecha-Uda: Mechanical Arms which was released in Spring 2025.
+Followed by Spider-Man: Shadow Warrior by Shogo Aoki which was released September 16, 2025.
+A YA manga called Crescent Moon Marching is set to release August 4, 2026 for Volume 1 and November 4, 2026 for Volume 2.
+A manga adaptation of Dav Pilkey's Captain Underpants was released April 7, 2026 where it was illustrated by Motojiro.

+On August 19, 2026, Scholastic and Tezuka Productions announced on reimagining 5 of Osamu Tezuka's works into English-language manga series.
+Titles include Princess Knight, Atom Cat/Astro Cat, The Three-Eyed One, Triton of the Sea, and Zero Men with two unannounced titles.